-Participants (n = 128) were recruited from the Max Planck Institute for Human Development (MPIB) recruitment pool in Berlin (82 female; $M{age} = 27.4$, $SD{age} = 5.0$).
-The study was approved by the Institutional Review Board of the MPIB (number: A 2019-05) and participants signed an informed consent form prior to participation.
+This research complies with all relevant ethical regulations and was approved by the Institutional Review Board of the Max Planck Institute for Human Development (MPIB; approval number: A 2019-05).
+Participants (n = 128) were recruited from the MPIB recruitment pool in Berlin (82 female; $M{age} = 27.4$ , $SD{age} = 5.0$ ) and participants signed an informed consent form prior to participation.
+No statistical method was used to predetermine sample size and no data were excluded from the analyses.
 Participants received a base payment of $\in 12$ plus a bonus of $\in 0.03$ per reward, spending approximately one hour and earning on average $\in 17.32 \pm 1.02$ (SD).

 Participants completed the task in groups of four.
 After an in-game tutorial (Supplementary Video 1) and two practice rounds (see below), participants completed 16 2-minute rounds of the task.
-Using a within-subject design, we manipulated the reward structure (random vs. smooth; Fig. S14) and search condition (solo vs. group).
-The order of round types was counterbalanced across groups, with four consecutive rounds of the same type (Fig. 1d).
+Using a within-subject design, we manipulated the reward structure (random vs. smooth; Fig. S15) and search condition (solo vs. group).
+The order of round types was randomly assigned and counterbalanced across groups, with four consecutive rounds of the same type (Fig. 1d).
+The study coordinator was blinded to the allocation during the experiments.
 The reward structure and search condition for each round was announced prior to the start of each round in an onscreen notification.

 The reward structure of a given round was made salient by mapping each reward structure to either pumpkin or watermelon blocks (counterbalanced across groups).
 In both reward structures, 25% of blocks contained rewards, but rewards were either randomly or smoothly distributed.
-The smooth environments were generated by sampling from a Gaussian process55 prior, where we used a radial basis function kernel (Eq.
-12) with the lengthscale parameter set to 4 (similar to36).
+The smooth environments were generated by sampling from a Gaussian process prior, where we used a radial basis function kernel (Eq.
+12) with the lengthscale parameter set to 4 (similar to).
 Sampled reward functions were then binarized, such that the top quartile (25%) of block locations were set to contain rewards.
-We generated 20 environments for both smooth and random conditions (Fig. S14), with each session (i.e., group) subsampling 1 (practice) + 8 (main task) = 9 environments of each class with pseudorandom assignments that were pregenerated prior to the experiment.
-In the tutorial (Fig. 1d), participants were given verbal descriptions of each reward condition, saw two fully revealed illustrations of each environment class from a bird's-eye perspective, and interactively destroyed a 3x3 patch of both smooth and random environments (Supplementary Video 1).
+We generated 20 environments for both smooth and random conditions (Fig. S15), with each session (i.e., group) sampling without replacement 1 (practice) + 8 (main task) = 9 environments of each class with pseudorandom assignments that were pregenerated prior to the experiment.
+In the tutorial (Fig. 1d), participants were given verbal descriptions of each environment class from a bird's-eye perspective, and interactively destroyed a 3x3 patch of both smooth and random environments (Supplementary Video 1).